Yagna123k/CAREER-CRAFT-AI/README.md

 # Career Craft AI

 Welcome to **Career Craft AI**, an innovative career development platform built to empower individuals with personalized guidance and AI-driven tools.
-Our mission is to simplify, accelerate, and enhance your career journey by providing smarter recommendations and resources tailored to your unique goals and aspirations.
+Our mission is to simplify, accelerate, and enhance your career journey by providing smarter recommendations and resources tailored to your unique goals and aspirations .

 ## Table of Contents